-To receive credit for the responses you submit with iClicker, you must register by January 30th September 21).
+To receive credit for the responses you submit with iClicker, you must register by September 9th on bCourses.
 Students who register after this time will not receive credit.

 Register your clicker within bCourses only

 You must register your clicker within our bCourses site.
 Do not register your clicker on iclicker.com: if you do, our staff will not be able to match your responses with your name and you will not receive credit.